Arizona Counseling License Requirements

 Licensed Marriage and Family Therapist (LMFT)

-In Arizona, marriage and family therapists are licensed by the Arizona State Board of Behavioral Health Examiners.
+In Arizona, marriage and family therapists are licensed by the Arizona State Board of Behavioral Health Examiners (the Board).
 LMFTs assess and provide psychotherapy to individuals, couples, and families using social, emotional, behavioral, and family systems theories.
-The application is available online.
 A master’s degree from a regionally-accredited institution that is also accredited by COAMFTE or includes coursework in six core counseling areas is required.
 Become an LMFT by following these steps:

 - Request and receive your LMFT license.

-More LMFT career information can be found on our our LMFT career guide.
+More LMFT career information can be found on our LMFT career guide.

 - Apply for an Arizona Department of Public Safety Fingerprint Clearance Card.

-- Submit an application package to the DOE.
+- Submit an application package to the ADE.

 - Receive your school counseling certificate.